 I recently returned from a 4-day Thailand trip and was very glad that I pushed through with my Bangkok travel plans.
 It’s good to see with my own eyes that the real situation in Bangkok appears to be not as bad as the one portrayed by the media.
 In fact, I did not see any army and protesters through out my stay.
 I felt very safe and even rode a taxi at… [Read more...]

 I was too awe-struck with the beauty of cherry blossoms during my first trip in Tokyo.
 Sadly this meant foregoing my plans to visit Akihabara, Tokyo’s mecca for electronics and for anything “only in Japan”, in exchange for more time to enjoy hanami picnics under the lovely cherry blossom trees.
 So when I returned to Tokyo to attend… [Read more...]

 There are plenty of interesting things to do in Tokyo and it is best to spend at least one full week to fully appreciate the city.
 It’s my second time in Japan but my first time in Tokyo.
 I was expecting a concrete urban jungle but to my surprise, Tokyo offered an experience beyond a typical Asian city break!
-A futuristic city yet people remain… [Read more...]
+A futuristic city yet people remain to… [Read more...]

 While I was doing research on things to do prior to my trip to Kyoto, I saw a lot of excellent online reviews raving about Arashiyama.
-Apparently, Arashiyama is the place to be in Kyoto during fall foliage season and I was fortunate enough to be there at the right timing. … [Read more...]
+Apparently, Arashiyama is the place to be in Kyoto during fall foliage season and I was fortunate enough to be there at the right timing.
+Arashiyama … [Read more...]

 A bright sunny day greeted us on our second day in Kyoto.
 Just perfect weather to spend the whole day exploring southern and northern Higashiyama area.
 Our first two stops for the day were Tofokuji Temple and Fushimi Inari Shrine.